 COMMON BRAND NAME(S): Depo-SubQ Provera

-HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get a refill.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start using medroxyprogesterone and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 Additional Depo-SubQ Provera Information